 The HARP research group uses heterogeneous architectures such as soft processors and digital signal processing (DSP) cores on Field-Programmable Gate Arrays (FPGAs) to investigate problems primarily in nonlinear dynamics.
 We also investigate various programming paradigms for embedded architectures.

-The group was started by Dr. Muthuswamy and Dr. Mossbrucker in the Fall 2011 quarter at the Milwaukee School of Engineering with the intention of involving undergraduates in research topics.
+The group was started by Dr. Muthuswamy (with an idea floated by Dr. Mossbrucker) in the Fall 2011 quarter at the Milwaukee School of Engineering with the intention of involving undergraduates in research topics.

 Muthuswamy Email suggestions, comments etc. to: firstname.lastname@example.org